British National Formulary: Development

 Many individuals and organisations contribute towards the preparation of the BNF.
 It is authored by Pharmaceutical Press, the Royal Pharmaceutical Society's (RPS) knowledge business; and is jointly published by the BMJ Group (owned by the BMA), and Pharmaceutical Press (owned by the RPS).
 It is published under the authority of a Joint Formulary Committee (JFC), which comprises pharmacy, medical, nursing, and lay representatives; there are also representatives from the Medicines and Healthcare products Regulatory Agency (MHRA), the UK Health Departments, and a national guideline producer.

 Information on drugs is drawn from the manufacturers' product literature, medical and pharmaceutical literature, regulatory authorities and professional bodies.
 Advice is constructed from clinical literature, and reflects, as far as possible, an evaluation of the evidence from diverse sources.
 The BNF also takes account of authoritative national guidelines and emerging safety concerns.
 In addition, the Joint Formulary Committee takes advice on all therapeutic areas from advisers from expert groups; this ensures that the BNF's recommendations are relevant to practice.
 In September 2016, the National Institute for Health and Care Excellence (NICE) in the UK gave NICE accreditation to the processes to produce BNF publications; a further review in 2021 resulted in the successful renewal of accreditation.

 History

 It was first published in 1949, as the National Formulary, with updated versions appearing every three years until 1976.
 The fifth version in 1957 saw its name change to The British National Formulary.
 A new-look version, under the auspices of Owen Wade, was released in 1981.
 A study in Northern Ireland, looking at prescribing in 1965, reported that the BNF was likely able to serve the requirements of prescribers in general practice, while also achieving a cost saving.
 By 2003, issue 46 of the BNF contained 3000 interactions or groups of interactions, with about 900 of these marked by a bullet.

 Editions

 A new edition of the BNF book is published twice yearly, in March and September.
-The current edition, published in March 2025, is the 89th.
-It is a tradition that the colour of each new edition is radically different from the previous one.
+As of March 2026, the latest edition is the 91st.
+Each new edition has a new colour for the cover.